 I developed this crustless quiche a couple of years ago for a Bon Appetit post on breaking the Yom Kippur fast.
 With Yom Kippur right around the corner, I thought it was time to revisit the dish.
-When we break the fast, we usually do it brinner-style, serving up lox and bagels with lemon dill schmear, shakshuka, bourekas, and other breakfast-y items.
+When we break the fast, we usually do it brinner-style, serving up lox and bagels with lemon dill schmear, shakshuka, bourekas, scrambled eggs, and other breakfast-y items.
 Last year, we had Greek food, but that was sort of a delicious fluke.
 This year, we’ll probably revert to brinner again– and this low carb, gluten free Crustless Quiche with Feta and Asparagus will likely be on the menu.

 Quiche is one of those dishes that can be served for breakfast, lunch, or dinner.
 It serves well warm or cold, depending on your preference (I like it heated up).
 You can make it a few days ahead, it keeps well in the fridge.
 The feta cheese gives a wonderful salty tang to the dish, so you won’t need to add much salt.
 It’s naturally gluten free; when baked in a ceramic or glass pie dish, the quiche will keep its shape and slice cleanly without the need for a crust.
 GF friends, you can serve this quiche with a green salad alongside a slice of your favorite gluten free toast (Udi’s makes terrific GF kosher certified breads).
 If you’re not gluten free, you can pour the mixture into a crust of your choosing to make the dish more substantial.
 You may need to extend the baking time slightly (5-10 more minutes) if you add a crust.
 Personally, I like the fact that it’s crustless… it’s a low carb, healthy way to start the new year.

 This quiche can also be served during Passover.
 Just make sure all of your ingredients are certified kosher for Passover.
 Enjoy!